 Summer Parenting Time

 Some parties choose to divide the summer equally.
-If parties live in different states, often the parent not living in Illinois will receive a larger portion of the summer, depending upon their relationship with the children and the children’s ages, etc. Special considerations for summer parenting time include, whether or not the children go to camp or plan to go to camp in the future, Father’s Day holiday, the July 4th holiday, and whether the summer parenting time will be taken in consecutive weeks or broken up.
+If parties live in different states, often the parent not living in Illinois will receive a larger portion of the summer, depending upon their relationship with the children and the children’s ages, etc. Special considerations for summer parenting time include, whether or not the children go to summer camp or plan to go to summer camp in the future, Father’s Day holiday, the July 4th holiday, and whether the summer parenting time will be taken in consecutive weeks or broken up.
 Some parties opt to keep the same schedule as usual but add a number of weeks for vacation parenting time.

 Winter Break, Spring Break, Fall Break and other School Break Parenting Time